The Big Picture On Can Landlords Charge Tenants to Replace the Carpets:

 Final Word

 Whether a landlord can charge tenants for carpet replacement or cleaning depends on the cause of the problem and the condition of the carpet at the start of the rental agreement.
-Include carpet damage explicitly in your lease terms to prevent disputes.
+As a landlord, you should include carpet damage explicitly in your lease terms to prevent disputes.

 Remember, “normal wear and tear” is gradual.
 Damage is caused from a single incident or misuse.